Emarioo/DrawingStudio/docs/Implementation.md

 The project is heavily based on optimization.
 That is because you very much do not want a slow or laggy program when designing.

 Memory management will be very important.
-A base allocator for all memory may be important.
+Actually just using one large array of particles seems to be fine

 # Particles
 Each pixel you draw is a particle with position and color.
 You can draw any where!